The Complete Guide to Burnaby Multiplex Development in 2026

 - Secondary suites count toward total dwelling count

-- Typical in older neighborhoods with larger parcels
+- Typical in older neighbourhoods with mid-size parcels

-3. Lots at least 281 m² within Frequent Transit Network Area
+4. Lots over 400 m² within Frequent Transit Network Area

 - Up to 6 primary dwelling units